 Living with roommates can be a very fun experience for college students, but it can also be complicated.
 If it’s your first time sharing a space with someone that isn’t family, you’ll have to learn each other’s tendencies, respect each other’s space and, most importantly, communicate.
 Here are a few tips for sharing a space with roommates.

-Establish relationships: It’s important to realize that everyone comes from a different background and will have different “norms.”
-That is why it’s helpful to have open communication and share what is important to each of you.
+It’s important to realize that everyone comes from a different background and will have different “norms.”
+That is why it’s helpful to communicate openly and share what is important to each of you.
 Within the first few weeks of living together, you will have a much better understanding of how your roommates live day-to-day, but having an open dialogue will make the process smoother.
 Don’t be afraid to ask questions and try to get a better understanding of the needs of each person in the home.

 College is all about making connections.
 For many, the roommates you have in college will become lifelong friends.
 Like any relationship, you’ll need good communication to establish a friendship.
 You’re not going to fully understand all that’s involved in living with roommates until you move in, but keeping these tips in mind throughout the process will help get things started!